benjaminhyw/rails-online-shop/README.md

 <img src='./schema.png' alt="schema" width="700" height="600">

 ### User Stories
-* A user can register, sign in, and sign out.
+* A user can register, sign in, and sign out. :heavy_check_mark:
   * User profile will contain Name, Age, and an array containing shopping cart items.
 * A user will receive email confirmation upon signing up.
 * A user can see a list of available items. :heavy_check_mark: